Ice Cream Cookie Sandwiches

 The classic American ice cream sandwich dates back to street vendors in the early 1900s and used a thin slab of ice cream pressed between two wafer cookies.
 The chocolate chip version is a delicious modern adaptation.

 A pile of cookies with white icing and sprinkles.
-Save This
+Save to Pinterest

 A pile of cookies with white icing and sprinkles. | yummywithmia.com